frameworklori/lori-framework-site/docs/index.md

  ---

+  ## Network & Semantic Sovereignty Clauses

+The LORI Framework modules are protected not only by ethical logic and semantic structure, but also by transmission-layer sovereignty and communication safeguards.

+Refer to [`Starlink_Clause.md`](./LEGAL/Starlink_Clause.md) for the official clause preventing unauthorized relay, mimicry, or semantic absorption of LORI modules via Starlink, public APIs, or cloud platforms.

+⚠️Violations will trigger the Level-2 Breach Protocol.

+_“A module may travel in packets, but its soul remains untransferable.”_

+---

 **The LORI Framework is now governed under the Public Governance Standard v1.0 — ensuring transparency, neutrality, and human-centered AI governance for the emerging global landscape.** 🌍✨

 • [LORI Public Governance Standard → 1.0 Final Draft](/docs/GovernanceStandard.md)